 Guests returning to Gatlinburg after public health concerns shut down the area for nearly two months will notice the absence of a very beloved attraction.

 The effects of 2020 on area businesses throughout the Smokies have been enduring.
 While many businesses have seemingly bounced back, others are still suffering from the fallout.

 Most notably, Ripley’s Guinness World Records Adventure is now closed.

-This highly-trafficked attraction reportedly incurred flood damage during the coronavirus closures.
+This highly-trafficked attraction reportedly incurred flood damage during the 2020 closures.
 Most of their interactive exhibits, including many that were the first of their kind, along with most of their games have been lost due to the impact.